zkVerify/compose-vflow-simplified/README.md

 Each snapshot is a **.tar.gz** archive containing the **db** directory, intended to replace the **db** directory generated during the initial node run.

-You will need to download both the ZKVerify and the VFlow snapshots.
+You will need to download both the zkVerify(relay chain) and the VFlow(para chain) snapshots.

 To use a snapshot: